-However this is not the case for people with autism.
+However this is not the case in children with autism spectrum.
 Experts believe that the difficulties in speech and language development that are almost always present in individuals with autism are due to a variety of reasons occurring before, during or after birth.
-It is because of the autistic individuals lack of speech and language skills that they find it difficult to interact with the world around them effectively.
+It is because of the autistic person’s lack of speech and language skills that they find it difficult to interact with the world around them effectively.

 As with typically developing children no two autistic individuals are ever going to be the same, therefore the degree of communication problems will vary.
-Most individuals with autism have difficulty understanding and using language, as well as problems with word and sentence meaning, intonation, and rhythm.
+Most autistic individuals have difficulty understanding and using language, as well as problems with word and sentence meaning, intonation, and rhythm.

-Many people with autism use echolalia, a repetition of something previously heard.
-For example with immediate echolalia the autistic individual will repeat a question like “Do you want something to drink?” instead of replying with a “yes” or “no.” With delayed echolalia people with autism may say “Do you want something to eat?” when they are asking for food.
+Many children with autism spectrum use echolalia, a repetition of something previously heard.
+For example with immediate echolalia the autistic individual will repeat a question like “Do you want something to drink?” instead of replying with a “yes” or “no.” With delayed echolalia the autistic individual may say “Do you want something to eat?” when they are asking for food.

-Generally people with autism have difficulties with eye contact and attention span and are often unable to use gestures for example pointing, sign language and to assist verbal communication.
+Generally children with autism spectrum have difficulties with eye contact and attention span and are often unable to use gestures for example pointing, sign language and to assist verbal communication.

-Therefore many parents, care givers and teachers believe communication goals for children with autism should be made a priority.
+Therefore many parents, care givers and teachers believe Communication objectives for children with autism should be made a priority.

-Research into communication goals for children with autism shows social skills stories are an affective tool for teaching communication skills.
+Research into Communication objectives for children with autism shows autism social skills stories are an effective tool for teaching communication skills.

 These short descriptive, visual stories are used to help the child with autism understand and manage communication and social difficulties.
 Developed almost twenty years ago the autism social skills stories are much like a step by step visual plan describing visually the skill being taught or mastered, showing the what, why, where and when helping the child with autism feel more comfortable with and in the situation.